-#2 Updated by Vinko Vrsalovic over 3 years ago
+#2 Updated by Vinko Vrsalovic almost 8 years ago

 I personally don't mind if files are stored as hex or similar in disk as long as there is a rake task to obtain the name from the hex code and viceversa.

 I think that the common use case is to handle files through the web interface and the uncommon case is to handle them directly in the filesystem.
 So a helper for the uncommon case would be enough.

 #3 Updated by Nistor B. almost 8 years ago

 From rails guide http://guides.rubyonrails.org/security.html there is a suggestion: